poppy-project/poppy-docs/en/getting-started/visualize.md

 As for V-REP, you can control your Robot using Python, Snap_!_, or the REST API.
 Yet, there is no physics simulation so its lighter but you will not be able to interact with objects.

-Here is an exemple with Python:
+Here is an example with Python:

 ![Poppy Visu with Python](../img/visu/python-setup.gif)